 Pastorals: here I always used go with William Mounce’s WBC first.
 Mounce’s introduction and discussion of authorship issues is very good, and he interacts throughout with the varying perspectives on authorship and how that may affect interpretation, and is very balanced and charitable.
 Overall Mounce covers controversial issues with the content well and graciously, but I do disagree with his complementarian reading of 1 Tim.
 2:11-15.
 Luke Timothy Johnson’s Anchor Bible volume (which doesn’t include Titus) is probably my preferred choice now.
 I also highly recommend Philip Towner’s NICNT volume, which is the most user friendly, but sometimes a bit needlessly long and drawn out.

-Hebrews: I find Hebrews a difficult text to work with, but Luke Timothy Johnson’s New Testament Library volume is immensely helpful.
-Sound exegetically, and has a very strong introduction to help with the difficulties of nailing down Hebrews’ context and rhetorical style.
-All around, it is also among my favourite commentaries on any book of the bible I have on my shelves.
+Hebrews: Luke Timothy Johnson’s New Testament Library volume is immensely helpful.
+It is sound exegetically, and has a very strong introduction to help with the difficulties of nailing down Hebrews’ context, genre, and rhetorical style.
+All around, it is among my favourite commentaries on any book of the bible I have on my shelves.

 James: For the best, most comprehensive introduction, Luke Timothy Johnson’s Anchor Bible is the stand out.
-Scot McKnight’s NICNT volume is a solid, and innovative approach (doesn’t filter James through Paul and protestant readings of Paul, but lets James stand on its own terms).
-Still detailed in the introduction, but not as extensive as Johnson, but still sets the context well.
+Scot McKnight’s NICNT volume is a solid, and innovative approach (he very intentionally doesn’t filter James through Paul and protestant readings of Paul, but lets James stand on its own terms, rather than spending lots of time trying to reconcile the two).
+McKnight is detailed in the introduction, but not as extensive as Johnson, but sets the context well.
 McKnight’s approach to the text illuminates the unity of what has often been considered a disjointed text, and the format is more user friendly than the AB.
 If you want just one commentary, I would suggest that McKnight is the best overall option, with Johnson a very, very close second.
 But if you can, get both.

 1 Peter: I would highly recommend I. Howard Marshall’s IVPNTC, even though I do have several more in-depth treatments (Ramsey, Jobes, Donelson, and Davids).
 The series is certainly not comprehensive or exhaustive.
 But Marshall’s 1 Peter commentary is excellent, and captures well the theological thrust of the epistle.
-Marshall is a top notch scholar, but has managed to put together a more popular level commentary without “dumbing down”.
-Not an easy task.
+Marshall is a top notch scholar, but has managed to put together a more popular level commentary without “dumbing down”, which is not an easy task.
 Peter Davids NICNT would be my more in-depth choice.

 2 Peter/Jude: Richard Bauckham’s WBC is certainly the best I’ve worked with.
 Bauckham’s expertise in Jewish Apocalyptic writings and eschatology make him the best person to comment on these two texts.